 Irish ancestry research is difficult because the Public Record Office of Ireland in Dublin was destroyed in a fire during the Irish Civil War and hundreds of years of Irish records were lost.
 Fortunately, the Beyond 2022 project is now seeking to create a digital replica of the Public Record Office, including copies and transcripts of lost material, which will launch to mark the 100th anniversary of its loss in June 2022.
 In the meantime, there are still plenty of Irish ancestry records available online.

-The National Archives of Ireland is one of the key websites for tracing Irish ancestry.
+The National Archives of Ireland's genealogy portal is one of the key websites for tracing Irish ancestry.
 It offers free access to the surviving census fragments from 1901/1911, as well as substitute sources.
 You can search raw census data, then view PDF copies of the original documents.
 Other important collections available free of charge include tithe applotment books (1823–1837), soldiers’ wills (1914–1918), diocesan and prerogative marriage licence bonds indexes (1623–1866), shipping agreements and crew lists (1863–1921), and Irish wills.
 The site also offers insights into life in 20th-century Ireland divided into areas and then chapters on topics such as 'Sporting and cultural life' or 'Poverty and health' with accompanying images from the archives.

 This image-only Irish ancestry service enables you to browse digitised microfilms of Catholic parish registers covering most parishes across the island of Ireland up to 1880.
 Just enter the name of a specific parish in the search box, or choose between ‘Show Counties’ and ‘Show Dioceses’ on the map then drill down to a particular parish, before accessing tens or even hundreds of images of specific microfilms.
 This can be time-consuming if you’re unsure of the details, so you may need to seek out an index first.
 There are indexes available on Findmypast and Ancestry.
 The National Library of Ireland parent website has lots of guidance and research tools, and you can browse some highlights here.